 For a moment, think about God’s love in scripture passages, especially where Jesus reaches out to those who are spiritually poor, considered sinful, or wealthy.
 Consider the “Giving Pledge” for a modern-day possibility of the touch of God with people with significant financial resources.
-As of this writing, over 230 billionaires have committed to using more than 50% of their wealth for philanthropy.
-The amount is a staggering total of more than $500 Billion.
-Each of these billionaires giving focus may not be ideal, as I can’t entirely agree with some of their giving.
-However, more importantly, isn’t the idea of the Giving Pledge, at the very least, a movement of the heart in the right direction?
+As of this writing, over 242 billionaires have committed to giving away more than 50% of their wealth for charity.
+These people represent less than 10% of the world’s billionaires, but the numbers joining the Giving Pledge are growing.
+Obviously, the number of committed people and the amount they give to charity could improve.
+In fact, several have given near 100%.
+The amount committed to charity is a staggering total of more than $600 Billion.
+I can’t entirely agree with some of the charitable focuses of these billionaires.
+However, what intrigues me is the idea of the Giving Pledge.
+At the very least, isn’t a movement of the heart in the right direction?

 Additional Ordinary Time Reflections